Your wedding bar provides one of the two kinds of essential wedding day fuel… the other one is food ;).

 - Corkscrews and bottle openers

-- Tea towels, cloths and paper towels for inevitable spillages
+- Tea towels, cloths and plenty of paper towels for inevitable spillages

 - A dustpan and brush and a safe container for broken glass

 - Sanitizer spray for keeping sticky surfaces at bay